-5 Ways to Make Kegels More Fun (LIKE VAGINAL WEIGHTLIFTING!)
+Vaginal Weightlifting & Ways to Make Kegels Fun

 For people with penises, that could include multiple orgasms or harder erections that last longer.
 For someone with a vagina, that could mean ease in reaching orgasm, a strong enough grip to crack a friend's finger, and enough relaxation to take a dildo the size of the top of a soda can.

-But the standard kegel workout doesn’t exactly sound exciting.
+But the standard kegel workout doesn't exactly sound exciting.
 Squeeze.
 Relax.
 Squeeze.
 Relax.
-If that works for you, that’s cool, but there’s so much more variety you can add than switching up the length of the squeezes:
+If that works for you, that's cool, but there's so much more variety you can add beyond switching up the length of the squeezes.